palmasop/VoiceTyper/README.md

 ## Usage

-1. Press the default hotkey (Ctrl + Shift + S) to start voice input
+1. Press the default hotkey (Ctrl + Shift + /) to start voice input
    - You can change this in Settings
 2. Start speaking
 3. Press the hotkey again to stop